Dpdl-io/DpdlEngine/doc/DpdlAINerd.md

 The 'DpdlAINerd' (DAN) Dpdl language plug-in can be executed within Dpdl via the keyword **`>>ai`**

+### Modes of execution:

+The DAN language plug-in can be used in two different modes

+### Generate a new Dpdl source file

+By executing the script with the '@gen' parameter (see below).
+A new Dpdl source file is generated.

+This mode allows to check and adapt the generated code before executing it.
+Generative AI is not yet 100% capable.
+But it will be in future.

 The following example shows how code can be generated from a natural language description, in this case a function to sort a list of numbers using the clojure programming language:
 ```python
 println("Dpdl example with generative AI code...")